wangyg115/pyrite/README.md

 cat ~/code/galene/data/users.json
 ```

-Next, create some groups & users.
+Create some groups & users.
 For a quick test, you can fire up a
-second Chromium browser with a fake WebRTC device:
+second Chromium browser with a fake WebRTC device.

 ```bash
 chromium --use-fake-device-for-media-stream --enable-experimental-web-platform-features --user-data-dir=/tmp/.chromium-tmp http://localhost:3030